Network analysis using Forman curvature and Shapley values on hypergraphs: Introduction

 The remainder of this paper is organized as follows.
-Section 2 presents the basic notations and properties of directed hypergraphs and the Myerson value.
-Section 3 describes the modifications made in this study to the concept of safety, as defined by Li—Shan, as well as the condition of hyperedge safety in terms of the Myerson value for directed hypergraphs.
-Notably, the statement of the proposed result is more comprehensive compared to that proposed by Li--Shan, while the corresponding proof is comparatively straightforward.
-Section 4 describes the calculation of the Myerson value for each player within a specific graph.
-Finally, Section 5 lists the major conclusions drawn from this study and identifies the scope for future research.
+Section 2 presents the basic notations of hypergraphs and properties of the Shapley and Myerson values.
+Section 3 presents the definition and properties of the combinatorial evaluation.
+Section 4 describes the calculation of the combinatorial evaluation on a specific hypergraph and the comparison of centrality for random graphs.
+Finally, Section 5 lists the main conclusions drawn from this study and identifies the scope for future research.